Spencer778/STAT7008_Project/README.txt

     Step 1: Download this repository to your local machine.
-    Step 2: Install all the libraries mentioned above Step 3: Open your terminal/command prompt from your project directory, e.g. C:\xxx\Desktop\Content-based-system Step 4: Run the file `main.py` by executing the command `python main.py`.
+    Step 2: Install all the libraries mentioned above Step 3: Open your terminal/command prompt from your project directory, e.g. C:\xxx\Desktop\Content-based-system Step 4: Run the file 'main.py' by executing the command 'python main.py'.
-    Step 5: Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
+    Step 5: Go to your browser and type 'http://127.0.0.1:5000/' in the address bar.

 2.3 Method 2:
     Step 1: Download this repository to your local machine.